tdilauro/Simplified-wiki/BearerTokenPropagation.md

 * You can borrow this book by making a request to https://my-library.org/borrow/book1.
 * But you're not going to get back an EPUB!
-* You're going to get a document of type `application/vnd.librarysimplified.bearer-token`...
+* You're going to get a document of type `application/atom+xml;type=entry;profile=opds-catalog`...
+* Which will tell you how to get a document of type `application/vnd.librarysimplified.bearer-token`...
 * ...which you can _exchange_ for an EPUB.

-If you're an OPDS client, and you can't handle a document of type `application/vnd.librarysimplified.bearer-token`, then you shouldn't give your user the impression they can get this book through you.
+The `application/vnd.librarysimplified.bearer-token` step is the tricky one.
+If you're an OPDS client, and you can't handle a document of type
+`application/vnd.librarysimplified.bearer-token`, then you shouldn't give your user the impression they can get this book through you.
 They can borrow the book, but you won't be able to go through the steps